-- Create a learning environment that is intellectually stimulating for all students. - Maintain a safe building for students, families, and staff. - Support the emotional development of all students. - Build a community network in which Westernport is central.
+- Create a learning environment that is intellectually stimulating for all students. - Maintain a safe building for students, families, and staff. - Support the emotional development of all students. - Build a community network in which Westernport is a central part.

 B. SCHOOL CLIMATE AND CULTURE